slatedocs/slate/source/includes/api-reference/_index.html.md

 the gid and name fields.
 Interested in a specific set of fields or all of the fields?!
 Of course you are.
 Use field selectors to manipulate what data is included in a response.

+Resources with type `user` are returned in order of most contacted to least contacted.
+This is determined by task assignments, adding the user to projects, and adding the user as a follower to tasks, conversations, etc.

+Resources with type `project` are returned in order of recency.
+This is determined when the user visits the project, is added to the project, and completes tasks in the project.

+Resources with type `task` are returned with priority placed on tasks the user is following, but no guarentee on the order of those tasks.

+Leaving the `query` string empty or omitted will give you results, still following the resource ordering above.
+This could be used to list users or projects that are relevent for the requesting user's api token.
 </span>

 <h3 id="get-objects-via-typeahead-parameters">Parameters</h3>